Matroid 3-connectivity and branch width: Connectivity, branch width, and tangles

-As usual we denote the smallest closed set containing $X$ by $\closure_M(X)$, and the smallest coclosed set containing $X$ by $\coclosure_M(X)$.
-Additionally, the smallest fully closed set containing $X$ is denoted by $\fullclosure_M(X)$.
+We use the usual definitions of closure and coclosure from \citet{ox2}.
+In addition, we define the following.
+Let $M$ be a matroid and $X\subseteq E(M)$.
+We say that subset $X$ of the groundset of a matroid $M$ is \emph{fully closed} if $X$ is both closed and coclosed in $M$.
+The smallest fully closed set containing $X$ is denoted by $\fullclosure_M(X)$.
 Some more terminology: a \emph{line} is a closed set of rank two.
-A line is \emph{long} if it has at least three elements.
+A line is \emph{long} if it has at least three rank-one flats.